Movement director

-A movement director creates physical vocabularies through actor movement in a variety of production settings that include theatre, television, film, opera, fashion and animation.
+A movement director creates physical vocabularies through actor movement in various production settings, including theatre, television, film, opera, fashion, and animation.

 Background

-Movement directors work closely with directors and performers, collaborating with the creative team to realise the physical life of work.
+Movement directors work closely with directors and performers, collaborating with the creative team to realize the physical life of the work.
 They propose a physical language to performers and directors, and devise training methods or teach skills that will help facilitate a specific physical style.
-The movement director may create, and research information about etiquette, (including proxemics, gestural language, social codes, etc.), a character's condition (related to medical conditions within their historical context, and factors such as inebriation, pregnancy, etc.) and personal journey (ageing, etc.), as well as specialist movement (e.g. period dances, dexterity in falling, lifts and acrobatics, animal work, cross-gendered performance) or chorus work.
-Movement direction has its origins in theatre practice and is now being widely used in other allied performance arts such as opera, film, television, commercials, mass movement events, puppetry, movement coaching, and photography.
+The movement director may create and research information about etiquette, proxemics, gestural language, social codes, a character's condition (related to medical conditions within their historical context, and factors such as inebriation, pregnancy, etc.), and personal journey (e.g., ageing).
+They are also responsible for specialist movement such as period dances, falling techniques, acrobatics, animal work, and chorus movements.

-Although choreography maybe part of a movement director's skill-set, this does not mean that every choreographer is also a movement director.
-Specialist movement consultants may focus on other specific areas (e.g. as in the work on primate movement by Peter Elliot in Greystoke: The Legend of Tarzan, Lord of the Apes).
-In recent years, fashion commerce has looked to develop campaigns, shoots and catwalk shows further with the help of professional movement directors and consultants, such as, Stephen Galloway, Jordan Robson, Ryan Heffington, Ryan-Walker Page and Eric Christison.
+Although choreography may be part of a movement director's skill set, not all choreographers are movement directors.
+For instance, primate movement consultant Peter Elliot worked on Greystoke: The Legend of Tarzan, Lord of the Apes, showcasing specialized movement consulting that diverges from traditional choreography.
+In recent years, fashion campaigns and shows have employed movement directors like Stephen Galloway and Ryan Heffington to enhance the presentation of models and clothing on runways.